-To refresh your memories on bounce rate, it refers to the percentage of times a visitor leaves your website from the landing page.
+To refresh your memories on the bounce rate, it refers to the percentage of times a visitor leaves your website from the landing page.
 In other words, you want to reduce your bounce rate to as low as possible because it gives a bad signal to search engines if you have a high bounce rate.

 Meta descriptions help you to reduce the bounce rate by attracting the right audience to your website.

-For example, when you read the description below, you will only click them if you are looking for a cinnamon and honey broiled grapefruit recipe.
+For example, when you read the description below, you will only click them if you are looking for cinnamon and honey broiled grapefruit recipe.

 If you are not looking for that particular recipe, you may not click on it because it does not match your interest.
 By doing so, they are able to filter only the audiences that are interested in making the mentioned recipe.